 Why do this problem?

-number of odds and evens which would affect the totals.
+acknowledgement of the number of odds and evens which would affect the totals.

 How many dots are there altogether?